Vshnv/nortviz-assignment/README.md

-#
+# Nortviz Assignment

-Provides API that manages image uploads and serving to Imgur
+Provides API that manages image uploads (to) and serving (from) Imgur

 ## Endpoints: